sjhloco/ansible_playbooks/cloud_vpn/README.md

 Creates a route-based VPN with policy-based traffic selectors (crypto-map not VTI) between a Cisco ASA and Azure.\
 The playbook is designed to be run from an Ansible host behind the ASA as it automatically grabs the local IP address to use in the creation of the VPN.
 This can be manually overridden by editing the variable *rm_public_ip*.\
+The interesting traffic for the VPN is the Azure Virtual Network with the subnest within that filtered on the ASA Outside ACL.\
 Azure is missing Ansible modules for creating the *Local Network Gateway* and *VPN Connection* so the playbook uses *AZ CLI* for these tasks.

 The ASA credentials are defined under the **asa.yml** group_var and the Azure credentials in the **~/.azure/credentials** file (as described in Prerequisites)